f-x-dx/example-server/README.md

 Now, click on "Create New App" on the right.
 You can name the app anything you would like, as long as the name is available.
 A checkmark will show if you hit check availability and the name is available.

 The same applies for the package name, which you will need if you want to also test the Android part of the app.
-Note that you will need to rename the package name from within the Android application.
+Note that you will need to rename the package name from within the Android application to match the name you give here.
 If you use Android Studio, you should be able to do this by going to the directory "com.clover.cloverexample" in Android Studio, right clicking, and then selecting Refactor->Rename and giving it a name of your choice.

-Make sure that the package name you give it and the one you set your app to be on the Clover website are the same.
-Now hit "Create".
+Make sure that the package name you give it and the one you set your app to be on the Clover website are the same and then hit "Create".

 You should be on the Edit App page now.

-In the App Settings section, put
+In the App Settings section, under activation url put

 	http://localhost:8080/clover_callback

-for the activation url.
-Also, put in
+Also, under domain put

 	localhost:8080

-for the domain.
 Select both Read and Write for all options except Employees.

 Hit Save Changes

 You should be able to see the app and a debug version of it now in Your Apps.

 ####Publishing the app
 Finally, let's actually publish the app!
-Click the Publish To My Merchants button on the right of the debug version of the app.
+Click the "Publish To My Merchants" button on the right of the debug version of the app.

 If you want to use the Android part of this application, then you will need to generate an APK and drag it into the box under "Upload Android APK".
 If you haven't cloned the Android repository already, please do so now and then generate an APK.
 If you use Android Studio, you can do so by going to Build->Generate Signed APK.